Cale Makar: Personal life

 Makar is the son of Gary Makar and Laura MacGregor.
 He was named after former NHL player Cale Hulse.
-His younger brother Taylor plays at UMass-Amherst, which Cale also attended, and was also drafted by the Avalanche in the seventh round of the 2021 NHL Entry Draft.
-Makar's cousin Mark Logan also played collegiate hockey from 2015 to 2019 at the Rochester Institute of Technology.
+His younger brother Taylor is a prospect for the Avalanche after signing a one-year, entry-level contract on March 31, 2025, after spending three years with the Minutemen, and was also drafted by the Avalanche in the seventh round of the 2021 NHL entry draft.
+Makar's cousin, Mark Logan, played from 2015 to 2019 at the Rochester Institute of Technology.
 Tom Lysiak was his father's cousin.
 He is of Ukrainian descent on his father's side.
 Growing up, he was a fan of the hometown Calgary Flames.